rawan-6320/rawan-6320/README.md

 ---

-# 💜 Favorite Quote
+## 💜 Favorite Quote

-> **"Artificial Intelligence isn't about replacing humans.
-It's about empowering them."**
+> *"You should learn something about everything and everything about something."*
+> — Thomas H. Huxley
 ---

 # 📌 Profile Summary